 It’s also possible to catch an infection that impacts the whole body.
 Remember, a lot of germs live under those fingernails.
 There’s a reason why washing your hands prevents cold.
 If you can get sick this way, what more if you bite your nails?

 Even after handwashing, the fingernails are often looked over.
 They’re generally harder to clean.
 Plus, the longer they are, the more dirt and bacteria they’ll have.
-Apart from avoiding nail biting, it’s
+Apart from avoiding nail biting, it’s essential to wash under the nails with soap and water.3

 [vs slide=”4″ slide_title=”Dental Problems”]